-The Cornell Open-Access Publication Fund will underwrite reasonable article processing fees for open-access journals when funds are not otherwise available.
+The Cornell Open-Access Publication Fund will underwrite reasonable processing fees for open access publications by eligible Cornell authors when funds are not otherwise available.
 The fund is supported jointly by the Provost and the Cornell University Library.

-Eligible Authors: The COAP Fund is available to any Cornell faculty, post-doctoral researcher, staff member, or student author affiliated with Cornell’s Ithaca campus.
+Eligible Authors: The COAP Fund is available to any non-tenured faculty, academic staff, or student author affiliated with Cornell’s Ithaca campus.

-Eligible Articles: COAP funds apply to article-processing fees for scholarly peer-reviewed articles.
+Eligible Publication Types: COAP funds apply to publication and processing fees for scholarly, peer-reviewed articles, book chapters, and books.

-- Be listed in the Directory of Open Access Journals.
+- Is listed in the Directory of Open Access Journals.

-- Be a member of the Open Access Scholarly Publishers Association or adhere to its Code of Conduct.
+- Is published by a member of the Open Access Scholarly Publishers Association or a publisher that adheres to its Code of Conduct.

-- Provide unfettered access to all peer-reviewed articles.
+- Provides immediate, unfettered access to all peer-reviewed articles.
 In other words, journals with a hybrid open access model (some articles in the journal are open, some are not) or delayed open access model (articles become open after an embargo period) are not eligible.

-- Have publicly available a standard article fee schedule.
+- Has publicly available a standard article fee schedule.

-- Have a policy to waive fees in case of economic hardship.
+- Has a policy to waive fees in case of economic hardship.

-No Alternate Funding Available: Articles for which alternate publication funding is available are not eligible for COAP funds.
-This includes articles whose research was funded by grants or gifts that allow grant funds to be used for article processing fees (regardless of whether such fees were included in the budget of the particular grant that supported the research).
-COAP funds are intended to be a funding source of last resort and to support open access to articles whose research was not-grant funded.
+No Alternate Funding Available: Articles, chapters, or books for which alternate publication funding is available are not eligible for COAP funds.
+This includes works whose underlying research was funded by grants or gifts that allow grant funds to be used for publishing and processing fees (regardless of whether such fees were included in the budget of the particular grant that supported the research).
+COAP funds are intended to support open access as a funding source of last resort.

-Article Reimbursement Cap: The most that the COAP Fund will reimburse for a single article is $3,000.
+Per-work Reimbursement Cap: The most that the COAP Fund will reimburse for a single article, chapter or book is $3,000.

-Multiple Authorship: In the case of an article with multiple authors, each author is responsible for a prorated portion of any publishing fees.
+Multiple Authorship: In the case of an article, chapter or book with multiple authors, each author is responsible for a prorated portion of any publishing fees.
 For example, for an article with three authors that is to appear in a journal with a $3,000 publication fee, each author is responsible for $1,000 of that fee.
-If two of the authors are Cornellians, each may enter an application for $1,000.
+If two of the authors are eligible Cornellians, each may enter an application for $1,000.
 If both apply, $2,000 will be sent to the journal.
-If the journal has a $6,000 publication fee, the $3,000 per article cap will apply and each Cornell author may only apply for $1,000.
+If the journal has a $6,000 publication fee, the $3,000 per article cap will apply and each eligible Cornell author may only apply for $1,000.

-Regular Review.
-All aspects of this program, including the amount of funding committed to the program, will be analyzed and reviewed on a regular basis.
-If the pilot project proves to be valuable to scholarly communication, COAP may receive continued funding.
+Regular Review: All aspects of this program, including the amount of funding committed to it, will be analyzed and reviewed on a regular basis.
+The COAP program is an experiment and continued funding is decided year to year.